Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wondrous

-**Spell Sniper**: Once a turn when you deal spell damage to a target that is 90 feet or more away from you, the target becomes marked with dim blue light for a minut, while marked it can't go invisible and attack rolls against it has advantage.
+**Spell Sniper**: Once a turn when you deal spell damage to a target that is 90 feet or more away from you, the target becomes marked with dim blue light for a minute.
+While marked it can't go invisible and attack rolls against it has advantage.
 Once this effect is used it cannot be used again until 18 seconds pass.

 _You gain +1 to spell attack rolls_